truenas/documentation/content/CORE/UIReference/DirectoryServices/NISScreen.md

 | **Manycast** | Select for `ypbind` to bind to the fastest responding server. |
 | **Enable** | Select to enable the configuration.
 Leave checkbox clear to disable the configuration without deleting it. |

-Use **SAVE** to save configuration settings.
+Click **SAVE** to save configuration settings.

-Use **REBUILD DIRECTORY SERVICE CACHE** to resync the cache if it becomes out of sync or fewer users than expected are available in the permissions editors.
+Click **REBUILD DIRECTORY SERVICE CACHE** to resync the cache if it becomes out of sync or fewer users than expected are available in the permissions editors.

 {{< taglist tag="corenis" limit="10" >}}